regimental12/CI224-Sem2/README.md

 - [ ] Automated build tools.

 #Marking Scheme
--do less well rather than lots badly.
+- do less well rather than lots badly.
--use of tools. e.g. Git Travis Ide Documentation etc.
+- use of tools. e.g. Git Travis Ide Documentation etc.
--quality of code.
+- quality of code.
--implementation of core features.
+- implementation of core features.
--extra features added.
+- extra features added.
--abiltilty of code/engine to be added too.
+- abiltilty of code/engine to be added too.

 - [ ] block world 10%
   - [ ] procederal block world 20%

 - [ ] player 5%
   - [ ] player with gui 10%
   - [ ] player with interaction 15%
   - [ ] player withinteraction and gui and inventory 20%